Darlings, I’ve got some bad news for you. When you reach 40 or the dreaded menopause, whichever hits first, your body will begin to change. Fact!

 You have to accept that it will take time, and you have to sign up, metaphorically for the long run.

 A mixture of light, moderate and intense exercise will benefit you if you are looking to trim and tone.
 Intense exercise can see a reduction in overall body fat, but even regular light physical exercise will impact your body composition.
-And don’t forget to incorporate strength training.
+And don’t forget to incorporate strength training in your fitness routine.

 The main thing is staying motivated to do it.